 No. With the revised UST ballfields plan and placement of facilities almost wholly on the CP Rail parcel, the 110 units of affordable housing and 100,000 sf of office per the Ryan Development Plan could still be developed on the remaining parcels between Montreal and CP Rail.
-The additional 1.16 acres of parkland required by the city per park dedication ordinance for the CP rail parcel would also increase public benefit without impacting ability to develop the Ryan Development Plan uses noted above.
+There also will be no modifications to the minimum assessment values.
+The additional parkland dedication or fees required by the city per park dedication ordinance for the CP rail parcel would also increase public benefit without impacting ability to develop the Ryan Development Plan uses noted above.